 Why Does Training With Resistance Bands Work

 Resistance bands are small, light and not very impressive looking.
 Comparing them to heavy weights it is easy to start thinking that bands are inferior to weights.
 But our muscle don’t know the difference between dumbbells, barbells, machines, body weight or bands.

 All our muscle know and respond to is resistance.

 When training with weights the resistance is created by gravity.
 Moving weights against gravity results in resistance.
-When it comes to bands gravity takes a break.
+When using bands, gravity takes a break.
 The resistance is created through the elastic characteristic of resistance bands.
-When you stretch a band it wants to get back to its unstretched state.
+When you stretch a band, it wants to get back to its unstretched state.
 This is the resistance you feel.